Jackzmc/docker-l4d2-server/README.md

 ## Notes

-* The container will run as root, sourcemod should be installed externally and bind mounted.
+* Addons, sourcemod, etc should be installed externally and bind mounted.
+* Runs as unprivileged 'steam' user (uid/gid 1003)
-* The default entrypoint is `/bin/bash -c` with no arguments, see examples below.
+* The default entrypoint is `/bin/bash` with no arguments, see examples below.
 * The image contains the full game installed by steamcmd, it will not auto download updates.
+* The `-nowatchdog` flag is necessary to prevent SIGALARM (Alarm Clock) crashes

 ### Args